journeyman33/k8s-resume-blog/content/post/week_four.md

 reclaimPolicy: Delete
 volumeBindingMode: WaitForFirstConsumer
 ```
-The presence of a StorageClass configuration indicates that Civo Cloud offers a default persistent storage solution to dynamically provision storage with PVs (Persistnat volumes) and PVC's (Persistant Volume Claims).
+The presence of a StorageClass configuration indicates that Civo Cloud offers a default persistent storage solution to dynamically provision storage with PVs (Persistent volumes) and PVC's (Persistent Volume Claims).

 Here is how it is done: